elastic/ecs/rfcs/0000-rfc-template.md

 <!--
 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->
+This RFC proposes to expand the vulnerability fieldset to include more fields, the proposal takes into consideration various customer feedbacks provided to Security integration team, inputs from Infosec team managing vulnerabilities across Elastic and other companies.
+This will benefit our customers and internal product teams to provide more effective vulnerability management experience to end user. to come up with the list of fields, extensive research was done across various Vulnerability management products and schemas like OSV.
+It is a continuation of one of the previous RFC on similar topic- https://github.com/elastic/ecs/issues/1685

 <!--
 Stage 1: If the changes include field additions or modifications, please create a folder titled as the RFC number under rfcs/text/.
 This will be where proposed schema changes as standalone YAML files or extended example mappings and larger source documents will go as the RFC is iterated upon.